Description

 - Chance to learn bushcraft skills

-- Meeting point at hotel Saaga in Ylläsjärvi (35km from Kittilä airport)
+- Meeting point at accommodation Ylläsjärvi (35km from Kittilä airport)

 - 5 days in the wild, 7 days in total

 Day 1.
 Arrival in Ylläs, hotel or B&B accommodation (nearest airport is Kittilä, Finland, 35 km, nearest trains station Kolari 38 km).
-Dinner together and safety briefing.
+Dinner together, safety briefing and gear check.

 Day 3.
 Hiking in wilderness 5-10 km.
 Exact route depends on the weather conditions and will be decided by our guide.
 There are no official trails so the route can take us anywhere anywhere through the open wilderness, passing fells and crystal clear lakes.
 We can stop to eat berries or collect mushrooms, according to your wishes and what we see in nature.
 Night in tents.